esa/pykep/doc/sphinx/examples/ex3.rst

 ============================================================================

 .. figure:: ../images/gallery3.png
-   :alt: "Eart-Venus low-thrust transfer with on-line mesh adaptation"
+   :alt: "An optimized two legs transfer to Mercury via Venus"
    :align: left

 This plot is produced by the following code:

 .. code-block:: python

-   from pykep import *
+   import pykep as pk
-   examples.run_example3()
+   pk.examples.run_example3()

 after the monotonic basin hopping algorithm concludes its computations.
 Different images are actually produced each time as the algorithm is non-deterministic.